Multi-Granular Node Pruning for Causal Circuit Discovery: Preliminaries

-To reduce computational overhead, recent edge pruning methods operate at a \emph{component-level granularity}, representing the model as a graph $G = (N, E)$, where the node set $N$ consists of attention heads and MLP blocks, and the edge set $E \subseteq N \times N$ encodes all possible connections between them.
+where $|E'|$ denotes the number of removed edges.
+To reduce computational overhead, these methods operate at a \emph{component-level granularity}, where the graph nodes $N$ consist of attention heads and MLP blocks, and the edge set $E \subseteq N \times N$ encodes all possible connections between them.

-Because every node can potentially connect to every other downstream node, the number of edges grows quadratically with the number of nodes, i.e., $|E| = O(|N|^2)$.
-Therefore, exploring finer granularities would require searching over a vastly large space, for example, there are 2.3 million edges connecting the outputs of the first MLP to the second MLP in the GPT-2 model.
+As every node can potentially connect to every other downstream node, the number of edges grows quadratically with the number of nodes, i.e., $|E| = O(|N|^2)$.
+Therefore, exploring finer granularities, in terms of edges, would require searching over a vastly larger space.
 This quadratic scaling renders such approaches computationally intractable as the model size scales.